Let's talk about Privacy

 Providing our products and services

-There are certain things we have to do in order to be able to provide you with our products and services.
-As you would expect, we use your personal information to enable you to use our sites, to set up your account respond to queries, contact you about bets you have placed or games played and provide you with the best possible level of customer service.
-We use technical information about your device, such as operating system, browser version and location to present you with the correct version of our website or app and keep it functioning securely and correctly.
+As you would expect, we use your personal information to provide you with our products and services, respond to queries, contact you about bets you have placed or games played and provide you with the best possible level of customer service.
+We use technical information about your device; which includes, but is not limited to, operating system, browser version and location.
+As well as ensuring we can abide by our legal and regulatory requirements, this helps to present you with the correct version of our website or app, to keep it functioning securely and correctly and to check that users are using our services in licensed countries.

 Privacy Rights: Can I opt out of having any of my data used in this way?